-The Early Careers Framework (ECF) is a Government initiative designed to help solve the teacher recruitment and retention crisis by providing more support for teachers at the start of their classroom careers.
+The Early Career Framework (ECF) is a Government initiative designed to help solve the teacher recruitment and retention crisis by providing more support for teachers at the start of their classroom careers.
 It will help teachers by reducing their timetable and offering evidence-based training as well as ongoing professional mentoring.
 And it will offer new career paths for more experienced teachers to support new colleagues.
-At ONVU Learning we can see a lot of potential here – as did headteacher Clare Sealy in Schools Week.
+At ONVU Learning, we can see a lot of potential here – as did headteacher Clare Sealy in Schools Week.

 Here are our key findings about the Early Careers Framework: